LAION-AI/dataset-spec/README.md

 If you have a VQA - dataset, put the prefix "Q: " before the question & the prefix "A: " before the answer and then concatenate both texts.
 Put those into the "txt" field.
 Also out an entry into the "json" field with the key "question" & the question as value.
 Also add an entry with the key "answer" to the json with the answer as the value.

-A help to create wds tar files from jpg & txt files can be this script: [wds_create_shards.py](wds_create_shards.py) (**json support added, you can use the --json files to automatically read json files and add them to the tar files 04-19-2022**)
+A help to create wds tar files from jpg & txt files can be this script: [wds_create_shards.py](wds_create_shards.py) (**json support added, you can use the --json tag to automatically read json files and add them to the tar files 04-19-2022**)

 |  Dataset info  |  Who works on it  |
 |---|---|